FREQUENTLY ASKED QUESTIONS

 What is a PPO?

-PPO stands for preferred provider organization.
-With a PPO you can see in network medical professionals, or out of network medical professionals.
-Your benefits are much richer when using in network medical professionals.
+PPO stands for “Preferred Provider Organization”.
+With a PPO, you can see in-network medical professionals, or out-of-network medical professionals.
+However, your benefits are much richer when using in-network medical professionals.

 What is an HMO?

-HMO stands for health maintenance organization.
-You must chose a primary care physician who manages your care and refers you to in network specialists if necessary.
+HMO stands for “Health Maintenance Organization”.
+You must choose a primary care physician who manages your care and refers you to in-network specialists, if necessary.

 What is an EPO?

 EPO stands for “Exclusive Provider Network”.
 You may see any contracted physicians, but the plan does not cover non-contracted medical professionals or facilities.

 EOB stands for “Explanation of Benefits”.
 It is provided by the insurance company to show you several things: how services billed were covered by your insurance, how much the medical provider billed your insurance company, how much the negotiated rates lowered the bill, how much was applied to your deductible, and what your financial responsibility is.